El mismo sol: Certifications

-Alvaro Soler featuring Jennifer Lopez version
+Álvaro Soler featuring Jennifer Lopez version

 During her 46th birthday party on July 25 at 1 OAK Southampton club, American singer and actress Jennifer Lopez premiered a special new version of the song with her vocals.
 This Spanglish version serves as the international version to launch the song into the American and British market.

 "El mismo sol" with the extra vocals of Jennifer Lopez and a Spanglish version of the song titled "El mismo sol (Under the Same Sun)" was released on August 21, 2015.

 Music video

 The official music video of "El mismo sol (Under the Same Sun)" was shot in Brooklyn in August 2015, but is yet to be released.
 A lyric video of the song was released on October 30, 2015, on Soler's Vevo channel.

-On January 15, 2016, however, a music video of the new remix version of the song entitled El Mismo Sol (Under The Same Sun) [B-Case Remix] was released through Alvaro Soler's Vevo channel.
+On January 15, 2016, however, a music video of the new remix version of the song entitled El Mismo Sol (Under The Same Sun) [B-Case Remix] was released through Álvaro Soler's Vevo channel.